Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Regularization methods

-This section describes the regularization methods for solving conic semidefinite optimization problems having block diagonal structures.
-They are natural generalizations of the regularizatioin methods introduced in \cite{MPRW,PRW06,ZST08} for solving standard SDP problems.
+This section describes regularization methods for solving semidefinite optimization problems having block diagonal structures.
+They are natural generalizations of regularization methods introduced in \cite{MPRW,PRW06,ZST08} for solving standard SDP problems of a single block structure.